 Recommended action: Alert the buyer

-Cause: This can be caused when the buyer’s response is missing required elements or attributes of the XML or contained unrecognized elements, according to the IAB standard.
+Cause: This can be caused when the buyer’s response is missing the required elements or attributes of the XML, or it contains unrecognized elements, according to the IAB Video ad standards.

 Recommended action: Alert the buyer.

 Cause: This can be caused when a VAST redirect tag does not return a response within the timeout (5 seconds is the default) specified in a wrapper element.
 It could include request errors, such as an invalid URI, unreachable or request timeout for a URI, security, or other exceptions related to requesting a VAST URI.
 It could also be due to a high latency connection (for example, 3G) or simply a slow response from a buyer.

 Recommended action: Increase your player’s timeout limit via the SDK.

 You can find a complete list of VAST errors with in-depth details in our article: Most Common Vast Errors.

 Can I Place a Vast Tag Directly on a Site?